Parkhat-archive/Data-Science-Portfolio/README.md

 Sentiment Analysis of the Article showing Negative/Positive outcome

 Project 14
-Sentiment Analysis of the IMDB revievs usin Neural Network
+Sentiment Analysis of the IMDB reviews using Neural Network

 Project 15
 Stock Prediciton Using LSTM and Apple Dataset with Graph